Leopard Gecko Preparation

 The simplest method for offering prey during the adjustment period is to leave a dish of mealworms in the enclosure with the leopard gecko.
 This will allow the leopard gecko to eat when it is comfortable, and will help you to see how quickly he is adapting based on his food consumption.
 A 1.5 inch deep dish, with a border of rocks to offer easy access is a great way to provide this.
 The depth of the dish, in addition to the easy access for the leopard gecko will make you and the gecko happier.
 The depth will keep the mealworms contained.
 They will attempt to escape, and if successful can lead you to believe that the gecko is consuming more than it may actually be ingesting.
 You can also keep the mealworms hydrated and gut loaded by leaving small pieces of carrot in the dish with them.
 They will readily eat the carrot which will offer them moisture and they will fill themselves with the vitamins carrots have to offer.

-Have a look at our Feeder Section to learn more about the different types of feeders, how you can acquire them, how you can breed them, the importance of gut loading, and supplementing your leopard gecko.
+Have a look at our Feeder Section to learn more about the different types of feeders, how you can acquire them, how you can breed them and the importance of gut loading and supplementing your leopard gecko.